Deep Underground Neutrino Experiment: DUNE far detector

 The MicroBooNE experiment and ICARUS experiment detectors are a pair of 100-ton-scale LArTPCs in the Fermilab program that also act as R&D platforms for DUNE detector development.
 These experiments have provided important input, but are more than 20 times smaller than the DUNE modules.
-MicroBooNE is the longest continuously running LArTPC detector, having taken data from 2015 to 2021—considerably shorter than time-period than the 20 years required for DUNE.
+MicroBooNE is the longest continuously running LArTPC detector, having taken data from 2015 to 2021—considerably shorter than the time-period of 20 years expected for DUNE.